Editor’s Note: This story contains language some people may find offensive.

 “Dick Rowland worked as a shoe shine boy in downtown Tulsa,” Brown said.

 There was good money to be made because of the wealthy white oilmen who had cash to throw around.
 It was late May.

 Charges pressed after elevator incident

-Rowland, Brown said, had been given permission to go into the Drexel building, a white establishment, to get water and use the restroom when he was overheated.
+Rowland, Brown said, had been given permission to go into the Drexel building, a white establishment, to get water and use the restroom when he became overheated.

-Seventeen-year-old Sarah Page never pressed charges.
+Page never pressed charges.
 But authorities did.
 And the damage was done.
-By the end of the day the rumor mill said Page had been raped.
+By the end of the day, the rumor mill said Page had been raped.

 Angry crowd demanded lynching

 Largely inaccurate press reports added to the furor.
 Photos show large crowds of white residents gathered at the courthouse.
 They had one demand: They wanted Rowland to be lynched.